 Totally indulgent, yet just 4g carbs per serving!
 Patience is all you need, because the Sugar Free Queenketo Ice Mountain needs refrigerating in order to set properly, preferably overnight.
 But once it’s ready…oh boy…you will want to eat it all yourself!

 On my scale of favourites, 1st place, of course, has to go to my Sugar Free Tiramisú.
 2nd place is definitely held by my Sugar Free Queenketo Ice Mountain.
 My daughter will strongly disagree.
-She liked this cake so much in its original carb-loaded, sugar-laden original form, that she was jumping for joy when I presented her my keto version.
+She liked this cake so much in its original carb-loaded, sugar-laden original form, that she jumped for joy when I presented her my keto version.
 As it turned out, it was a success story and she now reckons that the Sugar Free Queenketo Ice Mountain is the best cake in the world.
 Bless her!

 The original Ice Mountain recipe was in an old baking recipe book that I have never owned or even seen.
 A family member made the cake for a special occasion and we all instantly loved it.
 It was rich, ultra sweet, moist, creamy, chocolatey and looked amazing.
 The recipe was passed to me in hand-written form and it was followed to the letter for years.
 Then we switched to the keto lifestyle and the Ice Mountain recipe was cast aside.
 It re-emerged a few months ago when a family dinner was organised and I asked my daughter what sort of cake she would like.
 She screamed, jokingly, “Ice Mountain!”.
 I replied “Yeah, whatever”.